CDCgov/spheres-auspice-data/README.md

-# SPHERES Auspice Data
+# SPHERES Auspice Data and Microbetrace files

 ## Overview

-This repository contains Auspice data from the SPHERES pipeline.
+This repository contains Auspice data from the SPHERES pipeline and corresponding Microbetrace edge lists.

 ## Public Domain Standard Notice
 This repository constitutes a work of the United States Government and is not